Distributed Agreement in Dynamic Peer-to-Peer Networks: Introduction

-Expander graphs and spectral properties have already been applied extensively to improve the network design and fault-tolerance in distributed computing (cf.\ \cite{Upfal94,DPPU88,BBCES2006}).
-Law and Siu provide a distributed algorithm for maintaining an expander in the presence of churn with high probability by using Hamilton cycles in \cite{LS03}.
-Information spreading in distributed networks is the focus of \cite{CH:PODC10} where it is shown that this problem requires $O(\log n)$ rounds in graphs with a certain conductance in the push/pull model.
+Information spreading in distributed networks is the focus of \cite{CH:PODC10} where it is shown that this problem requires $O(\log n)$ rounds in graphs with a certain conductance in the push/pull model where a node can communicate with a randomly chosen neighbor in every round.

-\cite{ARS07} consider information spreading via expander graphs against an adversary, which is related to the $\beta$-flooding techniques we derive in Section~\ref{sec:techniques}.
-More specifically, in \cite{ARS07} there are two opposing parties ``the alert'' and ``the worm'' (controlled by the adversary) that both try to gain control of the network. \cite{ARS07} show that there is a simple strategy to prevent all but a small fraction of nodes to become infected and, in case that the network has poor expansion, the worm will infect almost all nodes.
+Aspnes et al.\ \cite{ARS07} consider information spreading via expander graphs against an adversary, which is related to the flooding techniques we derive in Section~\ref{sec:techniques}.
+More specifically, in \cite{ARS07} there are two opposing parties ``the alert'' and ``the worm'' (controlled by the adversary) that both try to gain control of the network.
+In every round each alerted node can alert a constant number of its neighbors, whereas each of the worm nodes can infect a constant number of non-alerted nodes in the network.
+In \cite{ARS07}, Aspnes et al.\ show that there is a simple strategy to prevent all but a small fraction of nodes from becoming infected and, in case that the network has poor expansion, the worm will infect almost all nodes.

 The work of \cite{BBCES2006} shows that, given a network that is initially an expander and assuming some linear fraction of faults, the remaining network will still contain a large component with good expansion.
-These results are not directly applicable to dynamic networks with large amount of churn like the ones we are considering, as the topology might be changing from round and linear churn per round essentially corresponds to $O(n\log n)$ total turn after $\Theta(\log n)$ rounds---the minimum amount of time necessary to solve any non-trivial task in our model.
+These results are not directly applicable to dynamic networks with large amount of churn like the ones we are considering, as the topology might be changing and linear churn per round essentially corresponds to $O(n\log n)$ total churn after $\Theta(\log n)$ rounds---the minimum amount of time necessary to solve any non-trivial task in our model.

-The idea of using the properties of the exponential distribution for aggregation was introduced by \cite{Cohen97} and is also used by \cite{MAS08}.
-In this paper, we face the additional challenge that the adversary can suppress nodes and their estimations from spreading to other parts of the network, thus introducing an additional error.